Understanding Stroke Guidelines and How to Prevent Stroke in Women

-“There are several factors that can increase the risk of stroke in women, like high blood pressure and pregnancy, but these are not the only factors,” says Dr. Eliza Miller, a neurologist at NewYork-Presbyterian/Columbia University Irving Medical Center who specializes in women’s cerebrovascular health.
+“The guidelines list several factors that can increase the risk for stroke, especially in women, such as having high blood pressure, adverse pregnancy outcomes, endometriosis, and early menopause,” says Dr. Eliza Miller, a neurologist at NewYork-Presbyterian/Columbia University Irving Medical Center who specializes in women’s cerebrovascular health.
 “Certain risk factors affect women differently than men, and there are larger social factors that impact communities of color.
-When you add these things up, women, and especially Black women, assume a higher risk of stroke over their lifetime.”
+When you add these things up, women, especially young and Black women, assume a higher risk of stroke over their lifetime.”

-Health Matters spoke with Dr. Miller and Dr. Williams to understand the unique stroke risks for young women and Black women, and what people can do to reduce their risk of stroke.
+Health Matters spoke with Dr. Miller and Dr. Williams to understand why stroke risk is higher in women, what can lead to a stroke, and what people can do to prevent a stroke.

 Dr. Eliza Miller